 - Related Read: Car Accident Q&A: Your Questions Answered with Anne Marie [VIDEO]

-Drivers in parking lots tend to get a bit confused as to who has the right-of-way when traversing the lines of parking spots.
-A basic rule to follow is to consider what type of lane you are in.
+While traversing the lines of parking spots, some may get confused by who exactly has the right-of-way.
+The best way to determine this is by considering what type of lane you are in.
 Parking lots have two basic types of lanes: thoroughfares and feeder lanes.

 A thoroughfare is a lane that exits to a street.
 These tend to be wider and are the main arteries of the parking lot.
-Feeder lanes on the other hand are smaller lanes that end and begin at the thoroughfares.
+Feeder lanes, on the other hand, are smaller lanes that begin and end at the thoroughfares.
 Those who are driving in a thoroughfare have the right-of-way over those coming out of feeder lanes.
 That means that you must stop and allow traffic in the thoroughfare to proceed before moving out of a feeder lane.